diniaouri/Context-Aware-Graph-Structure-Learning-for-Extremist-Narratives/README.md

    source arenas_si.sh
    ```

+   After running this, you should have the tweet embeddings in `embeddings`, the resulting matrices in `adjacency_matrices` and a plot of the loss in `plots`.

 4. **Postprocessing and Analysis**:

    Currently, analysis of results is based on changing the file name in graph_eval.py at the beginning of the init method.